JB395/Bits-to-Target-and-Difficulty/README.md

 ### rescanblockchain ("start_height") ("stop_height")

-Rescan the local blockchain for wallet related transactions.
+Rescan the local blockchain for wallet transactions.
 An optional start height and stop height can be used, or by default scan the entire blockchain.
 This command will scan the blockchain for transactions of your wallet, and can be used if the wallet balance doesn’t appear to be correct after a wallet restore or adding private keys.
 Returns the start and top height scanned.

 ```
 rescanblockchain 100000 200000